tkella47/e3nn/docs/index.rst

     plt.imshow(torch.kron(D_x, D_y), cmap='bwr', vmin=-1, vmax=1);

-This representation is not irreducible (is reducible).
+This representation is not irreducible (is reducible) (needs explaination).
 It can be decomposed into irreps by a change of basis.
 The outerproduct followed by the change of basis is done by the class `e3nn.o3.FullTensorProduct`.

 .. jupyter-execute::